Give your Bathroom a Facelift

-Now that the supply tubing is attached to the sink, connect it to the water source at the shutoff valves using compression fittings.
-Tighten the mounting nuts, first by hand and then with an adjustable wrench, turning them 1/4 of a turn to make sure they’re not too tight.
+Now that the supply tubing is attached to the sink, use compression fittings to connect it to the water source at the shutoff valves.
+Tighten the mounting nuts by hand.
+Then use an adjustable wrench to turn them just 1/4 of a turn, to make sure they’re not too tight.

-- When you’re tightening the supply tubing to the valve, hold the valve with another wrench to keep it from turning.
+- When you’re tightening the supply tubing to the valve, hold the valve with a second wrench to keep it from turning.

 Update Your Bathroom with Paint

 Painting your bathroom is one of the quickest, easiest and most affordable ways to give your bathroom a fresh, new look.
 And nothing makes a bigger impact than color — especially in a small bathroom, where there’s limited space for decorative furnishings and accessories

 Colorful walls can create a feeling of size or warmth and can also help fixtures blend with their surroundings.
 Choose colors to match or complement other rooms in your home or simply because you like them.
 As with clothing, light or neutral colors make things look larger, while darker colors have the opposite effect.
 Warm, sunny shades make rooms seem intimate and inviting, while cool colors, like those found in the ocean and sky, create a sense of quiet, rest and relaxation.
 For assistance choosing a color, the paint experts at your local True Value hardware store can help you with your decision.
 You can also go to truevaluepaint.com to get ideas using our Idea Cards and Lifestyle Cards, learn about the latest color trends or find inspiration using the Color Selection Tool or Mood Gallery.

 You can learn the step-by-step process of how to paint by checking out the helpful project, Paint a Room.